Techtonica/curriculum/ethics/ethics.md

 Software Ethics concerns people, not code quality.
 Touting proper coding practices can be helpful but is not the point of this exercise.

 ### Guided Practice
+Form small groups to discuss the following questions:
+* Explain why ethics is important in software?
+* What are some examples of where a breach in ethics in software can cause harm?
+* What can you do as an individual or as part of a group to maintain a high ethical standard in software?
+* What do you think the best way to bring up personal ethical concerns while interacting with members of your team?

+### Supplemental work
 1. Read these two short articles:
   - [Can you program ethics into a self-driving car?](https://spectrum.ieee.org/transportation/self-driving/can-you-program-ethics-into-a-selfdriving-car)
   - [Germany Creates Ethics Rules for Autonomous Vehicles](https://www.roboticsbusinessreview.com/unmanned/germany-creates-ethics-rules-autonomous-vehicles/)